stevechanvii/BurgerApp/README.md

 ## Firebase setup
 Create your own Realtime Firebase, and replace the baseURL in axios-order.js

-In authentication, enable Sign-in method to email/password.
-In database, change the rules to
+In authentication, enable Sign-in method to email/password, and change the both API key in actions/auth auth function In database, change the rules to
 ```
 {